-Yet, Sognore was disgustingly beautiful; with its rusty, oiled train tracks and its trees that grazed the gloomy skyline.
-This town was the only mark of civilization in a vast plain of nothing but thick forests and swamps which closed in on Sognore from all sides.
-It was at nights like this that the wind weaved through the dirt roads and trailer parks, its presence only known by its hair-raising wails.
-Sometimes it stopped to peer into windows, spying on the sleeping faces until it became disinterested and left with a drawn out moan.
+Despite it all, Sognore was both foul and beautiful.
+It was the only mark of civilization in a vast plain surrounded by swamps and forests.
+Rusty, oiled train tracks lined the land and bony trees grazed the gloomy skies.
+It was as nights like these that the wind weaved through the dirt roads and trailer parks.
+Its presence was only known by its ghastly wails as it stopped to peer into windows.
+It spied on the sleeping faces until it became disinterested and left with a drawn out moan.

-This time the wind was strongly attracted to the window of an orange, small mobile home.
-Drawn like a moth to flame, the wind stared hungrily into the window which looked into a cramped kitchen.
-A hunched over figure was sitting on the floor, running the pad of their index finger across a shard of glass.
+Attracted to the window of an orange, small home, the wind peered inside its kitchen window.
+Drawn like a moth to flame, the wind ate up the scene inside.
+A hunched over figure sat on the floor, running the pad of their index finger across a shard of glass.

-The wind, desperate to see more, squeezed its body through the window, landing in a heap upon the peeled linoleum floor.
+Desperate to see more, the wind squeezed its body through the small crack and landed in a heap upon the floor.
 The place reeked of a strong, pungent smell.
-It inched closer until it could see the human, pausing in wonder as the human's face turned to the wind.
-A stripe of light from a dim overhead light illuminated part of the male’s face, bouncing off his dripping curls and onto the floor.
+It inched closer to get a better view of the human, pausing in wonder as the human's face turned to the wind.
+A strip of light from a dim chandelier illuminated part of the boy's face and bounced off his dripping curls.
 It stemmed out in veins across his cheeks, lips, and neck which stopped at his collar bone.
 The blood from his finger ran down his wrist and arm in zigzags, resting on his warm, beige skin like a coiled snake.

-The human rested his head on his knees, his eyes half closed in a more relaxed manner as fatigue began to overtake him.
-“It is good to know that I am not lonely tonight,” he said in a slurred voice.
-He knew he was only trying to reassure himself he wasn’t as alone as he felt.
+The boy rested his head on his knees, eyes half closed as fatigue began to overtake him.
+"Good to know I'm not lonely tonighttt!
+Yup, hah!
+Gotta spider with me," he said in a slurred voice.
 His wine colored blood had now reached the bottom of his ankles, mixing with the droplets of water below.
 The overhead light had now shifted and only revealed his left eye, casting the rest of his body in shadow.
 The dishwasher dug into his spine as he slumped against it.

-The human’s long, bony fingers glided across his face and down his throat and collarbone.
-He tilted his face upwards, his owlish black eyes slowly wandering towards the ceiling.
-It almost seemed as he were disconnected from his body.
+His slender fingers glided across his face and down his throat and collarbone.
+He tilted his face upwards, his owlish eyes focused on he ceiling.
+It almost seemed as though he was separate from his body.
 His breaths slowed, fading into low rattles which shook his chest.
 The strange light which was once present in the depths of his eyes was now extinguished.
 His smile had melted off of his face, lost somewhere in the pools of blood.
 He placed the palm of his hand on his forehead, grating it across his skin in distress.

 Like a puppet on a string, he rose.
 Mateo used the counter top to heave himself up, standing on trembling legs.
 He tread out into the hall, his bottomless eyes staring dead ahead.
 He looked as though he were a newborn lamb, yet the life was sucked out of his body.
 He paused for a moment, his squinted eyes scouring the living room.

 It was a small, cramped space.
 The room had nothing but a recliner, couch, and a television.
 A green, patchwork quilt lay draped on the leather brown sofa.
 The old tube television sat on a light brown shelf, accompanied only by dust and spiderwebs.
-Just looking at it made his bones shiver with disgust.
+Looking at it made his skin shiver in disgust.
 Living in the house was a pain enough, but the furniture was even more ugly.

-Mateo's hand trailed across the black, flimsy wallpaper as he approached the hideously painted purple door.
-He grabbed the doorknob robotically, twisting it in a manner that mocked breaking one’s neck, and then dropped his arm back to his side.
-The door creaked open as he slipped out through the thin crack.
+Mateo's hand trailed against the black, flimsy wallpaper as he approached the door.
+It was a hideous purple.
+He grabbed the doorknob like a robot, twisting it in a manner that mocked breaking a neck.
+The door cracked open as he slipped out through the thin crack.

-The muggy air hangs over Sognore like a looming shadow, casting the land in mirages and darkness.
+The muggy air hung over Sognore like a looming shadow, casting the land in mirages and darkness.
 The shadow's claws raked the stale leaves which hung from the stiff, winding trees.
-Their bark necks stretched past the swollen beds of clouds in despair, stretching their rigid bodies.
-No matter how long they grew from the ground, they would forever be chained to Sognore.
+Their bark necks stretched above the swollen beds of clouds in despair.
+No matter how long they grew, they would forever be chained to Sognore.
 Their bodies looked like coffins, immovable and reeking with the presence of death.

-In the distance two train tracks branched off from one another, bending into faraway corners which were cloaked by thick blankets of blackness.
-The only way Sognore's grocery store got its food was by food shipments on the train.
-Despite that, it was rare to see one.
-The train usually came in the dead of night.
-It often had woken him up from sleep with its ghastly wails.
+In the distance two train tracks bent into faraway corners cloaked by darkness.
+He hated how many of them there were.
+The only way Sognore's grocery store got its food was by shipments by train.
+Despite that, he usually only heard them and never saw them.
+The train usually came in the dead of the night.
+It often had woken him up from sleep with its haunting beckon.

 Mateo's eyes drooped with fatigue as he stared into the darkness.
 Yet, somewhere in those pools of oil and sludge, there was a spark in his eyes which blazed like twin stars.
-His shoulders trembled as pinpricks of heat rushed through his skin and evaporated into lingering tingles.
+The heat both from his body and outside made him want to take a nap on the spot.
 He looked heavenward, knitting his brows as his curls flopped against his nape.
 He looked as though he were thinking deeply about something.
-Mateo's mouth twitched and he looked down, his ringlets eagerly plastering themselves to his forehead.
+Mateo's mouth twitched and he looked down, his ringlets plastering to his forehead.

-It had grown bored by the boy of the orange home and sought to relax while the air was still chilly.
-However, it had been interrupted by the presence of a lone human.
-Oftentimes the wind would be able to notice certain disturbances in its surroundings, even if it were not paying attention.
+It had grown bored by the boy of the orange home and sought to relax while the air was still somewhat cool.
+Yet, it had been interrupted by the presence of a lone human.
+Oftentimes the wind could notice disturbances in the area, even if it weren't paying attention.

-It was not too unusual to see humans wandering around at this time of night, however they were usually homeless or addicts.
-They often lurked in the forest or in the factories, not in the open.
+It wasn't too odd to see people wandering around this late, though they were homeless or drunkards.
+They often lurked in the forest or by the abandoned factories, not in the open.
 The wind, piqued with annoyance and interest, flew to the ground.
 For a second the wind had thought it was a wandering spirit, but it was not so.
 Though the male's face was blanched and sickly, he was alive.
 The wind, noticing the blood smears on the human's skin, coiled its tail in surprise.
 How odd!

 It was the same young man he had peeked at earlier.
-The wind could tell by the human’s lack of clothing and his damp, curly hair.
+He had the same damp, curly hair and dead eyes.
 It looked like he was about to fall over any minute now.
-The wind raced behind him, butting its head against the male’s back, forcing him up.
+The wind raced behind him, butting its head against the boy's back and forcing him up.
 The human's groggy eyes slipped over to his left, his mouth parting.

 "Did I do something bad to end up here?"
 It wasn't a question, but more of a pained joke.
 The corners of the human's lips twitched as they curved up into a slight smile.
 His pupils darted side to side as he scanned the vacant sky.
 It was as if he were trying to search for the stars.

-"Sometimes I think maybe that's true.
-Everyone and everything in Sognore did something so terrible they were sent here to suffer.
-I guess I just like to make up cool stories for why I had to be born here of all places.”
-His breath hitched in his chest as he placed his palms on the rough ground, pulling himself up into a sitting position.
+"Sometimes I think that's true.
+Everyone and everything did something so terrible they had to stay here.
+I dunno, though, 'cause I just like making up cool stories."
+His breath hitched as he placed his palms on the ground and pulled himself up into a sitting position.
 The human eyed the broken down train tracks which curved down somewhere deep into the forest.
 A loud pop echoed off in the distance.

 The roars and rumbles which sounded even louder as the seconds passed by had no effect on the human.
 He stood there like a statue, unwilling to budge.
 The wind twirled around him, settling in front of his face for a final look.
-The light shone as blindingly as the sun and its glare flashed in the pits of his sunken eyes.
-It screamed louder than the rage of the ocean and the wrath of its wheels were unmatched by none.
+The light shone like the sun and its glare flashed in the pits of his sunken eyes.
+It screamed louder than the rage of the ocean and the wrath of its wheels screamed louder than any siren.